Yusof Ishak: Death and funeral

+Reactions

 Yang di-Pertuan Agong of Malaysia Abdul Halim of Kedah sent his condolences and stated that "[Singapore] has lost a leading statesman who has played a significant role in the progress achieved by the Republic since its birth in 1965".
 Yusof's predecessor as Yang di-Pertuan Negara Sir William Goode said "Singapore's many friends throughout the world will be deeply grieved to hear of the death of [Yusof]."
-Malaysian Prime Minister Abdul Razak Hussein stated that Yusof would "be recorded in history as the first Malay head of state of our neighbouring country, the Republic of Singapore."
+Malaysian prime minister Abdul Razak Hussein stated that Yusof would "be recorded in history as the first Malay head of state of our neighbouring country".

+Further tributes came from organisations such as the National Trades Union Congress, the Singapore Employers' Federation, the Singapore Chinese Chamber of Commerce, the Singapore Indian Chamber of Commerce, the International Chamber of Commerce, Nanyang University, and the Singapore Medical Association.
+Religious organisations in Singapore such as the Singapore Buddhist Federation, the Inter-Religious Organisation, St Andrew's Cathedral, and the Jewish Welfare Board held memorial services for Yusof.

 Countries who paid respect to Yusof include Bulgaria, Thailand, Austria, Nauru, Brunei, Barbados, Italy, Ghana, Brazil, Argentina, Peru, China, South Korea, the Philippines, Zambia, Tonga, Vietnam, France, Peru, Indonesia, Panama, Khmer Republic, Turkey, Czechoslovak Socialist Republic, United Arab Republic, Japan, India, Trinidad and Tobago, Indonesia, Hungarian People's Republic, Nepal, German Democratic Republic, Lebanon, Norway, Sweden, Malta, and Nigeria.
 The United Nations held a minute of silence during a general assembly in honour of Yusof.

 Personal life and views

 Yusof married his wife Noor Aishah Mohammad Salim (1933–2025) in 1949, when she was 16.
 He had only seen her in a photograph three days before their solemnisation.
 Together, they had three children, Orchid Kamariah, Imran Yusof, and Zuriana Yusof.
-Noor Aishah was interviewed for the Channel NewsAsia documentary Daughters of Singapore in 2014, which commemorated the spouses of Yusof and David Marshall, two pioneer leaders of Singapore.
-One of Yusof's hobbies was photography, and a collection of his photographs was donated to the National Archives of Singapore by Noor Aishah.
+Aishah was interviewed for the Channel NewsAsia documentary Daughters of Singapore in 2014, which commemorated the spouses of Yusof and David Marshall, two pioneer leaders of Singapore.
+One of Yusof's hobbies was photography, and a collection of his photographs was donated to the National Archives of Singapore by Aishah.
 Yusof was also interested in orchids.

 During his presidency, he and his family lived at the secretary's bungalow, the Sri Melati, on the Istana's grounds, where he grew papayas and orchids.
-It was eventually demolished in the 1970s after his death due to termite infestations.
+It was eventually demolished in the 1970s after his death, due to termite infestations.
+He also suffered from loneliness as president, since meeting with his friends involved a lengthy and complicated security process.
+Prime minister Lee was reported to have allowed culture minister Othman Wok to stay in a bungalow in the Istana's grounds to provide Yusof company, as they were close friends.